 Rook can control many squares irrespective of the colour

-Next thing about rook is, it has the power to move horizontally as well as vertically.
-There is no colour restriction in its movement like a bishop.
+The next thing about rook is, that it has the power to move horizontally as well as vertically.
+There is no color restriction in its movement like a bishop.
 A bishop can move only on either the dark coloured squares or the light coloured squares.
-And this is one of the major disadvantages of bishop.
+And this is one of the major disadvantages of bishops.

 Rook is very helpful for the advancement of other pieces

-Rook is a long range piece.
+Rook is a long-range piece.
 It can control an unblocked file or rank completely.
-Due to these powers it is very helpful while advancing the other pieces.
+These powers it is very helpful while advancing the other pieces.

 Like if you want to move your pawn or knight and if you have an unblocked rook then you can utilize it to protect the file or rank where you want to place that piece.